KettlePay App

 How it was built

-I built the interface fully before the features filled in behind it — not a pile of features, but a UI built whole, with the engineering arriving into a shape that was already proven.
+That pull-to-refresh story is the whole app in miniature: I built the interface fully before the features filled in behind it, not a pile of features but a UI built whole, with the engineering arriving into a shape that was already proven.
 Designing the entire surface first surfaced the real grammar and the edge cases early, instead of negotiating the UI screen-by-screen against a backend.

 The throughline